BERNER OBERLAND TREK

 Breakfast, lunch and dinner are provided each day of the hiking tour

-Luggage transfer in the middle of the trek day so you will have a chance to get some fresh clothes and other items.
+Luggage transfer on all but two nights of the trek day so you will have a chance to get some fresh clothes and other items.

 Berner Oberland Trek Itinerary